nammoooo/Platform-to-Learn-Coding-Skill/README.md

 - [Spoj]() - allows advanced users to organize contests under their own rules and a forum where programmers can discuss how to solve a particular problem.
 - [Topcoder]() - An open global community of designers, developers, data scientists, and competitive programmers.
 - [Upskill]() - A freemium coding bootcamp known for its beginner-friendly video lectures, make complex programming concepts much easier to understand by using jargon-less and straightforward language.
-- [VisuAlgo]()– Learn data structures and algorithms through dynamic interactive visualizations (visualization component), and an automated assessment system (training component)
+- [VisuAlgo]() – Learn data structures and algorithms through dynamic interactive visualizations (visualization component), and an automated assessment system (training component)
-- [W3Schools]()- Offers some of the best resources for developers to learn content for free.
+- [W3Schools]() - Offers some of the best resources for developers to learn content for free.